khan5551/EC2_Tags_Details/README.md

                         AWS region to use. \
   -v, --version         show program's version number and exit

-Example  -  python tagTOcsv.py -o tags.csv --region 'us-east-1'
+# Example- python tagTOcsv.py -o tags.csv --region 'us-east-1'

 1. Added PrivateIpAddress in the code for easy Identification ( but you can remove if not required )